 For more than a century, IIL has offered students an international education of excellence, combining academic rigour and personal development.

-English into the French section and that of French into the English section, building linguistic and cultural bridges throughout the school.
+Our unique language policy brings natural learning of English into the French section and that of French into the English section, building linguistic and cultural bridges throughout the school.
 Founded in 1903 as College Marie-Thérèse, a Catholic boarding school for girls, today the school is a non-profit association.
 Located on the original site, our leafy campus combines the beauty of heritage buildings with contemporary architecture and modern facilities.

 With a strong emphasis on academic achievement and personal development, we give children the opportunity to develop their unique potential, building a foundation that will support them for life.

 We are committed to promoting a plurilingual and international learning environment.
 Joining IIL is a chance for students to connect with a diverse, global community and to encounter a rich array of cultures and languages.
 From START to the end of Secondary school, students follow an innovative linguistic pedagogy based on the Common European Framework of Reference for Languages, allowing them to achieve a high level of proficiency in several languages.

 At IIL, we strive to be at the forefront of innovative and appropriate digital learning technologies.
 Using the latest digital learning tools and software, we encourage both teachers and students to participate in the development and improvement of education as a whole.
 Learner-centric, creative and engaging collaborative activities are the key to our digital learning approach.
 Our students use the latest tools to absorb, produce and share new content, while inventing new forms of academic and creative expression.